Skyscanner/backpack-android/CONTRIBUTING.md

 If you want to create a screenshot for a story that is not included in the demo app, set `kind` attribute to `ScreenshotOnly`: `@ViewStory(kind = StoryKind.ScreenshotOnly)`.

 Run `./gradlew :app:recordScreenshots` to capture all screenshots.
 Files will be saved in the correct directory.
+Please only use this command for updating snapshots - do not manually store docs screenshots as this will cause inconsistencies across components and result in unrelated screenshot changes for the next person.

 > Note: Python is required.